July 31st

 Meaning of the subhAShita:

-Lotuses of gold are sculpted by many a sculptor.
-(But) for incorporating fragrance in them, only Lord Brahmā is skilled enough!
+Lotuses of gold are sculpted by many a sculptors.
+(However,) for incorporating fragrance in them, only Lord Brahma is skilled enough!

 Commentary:

-Once, a man said to Brahmā, 'I've learnt how to create, now you can take rest!'
-Calmly Brahmā said, "Very well.
+Once, a man said to Brahma, 'I've learnt how to create, now you can take a rest!'
+Calmly Brahma said, "Very well.
 But before I retire, could you demonstrate your prowess?
 Make a pot."
-The man laughed and said, "that is no big deal, I've made bigger things than that!"
-He picked up some clay to make the pot when Brahmā stopped him.
+The man laughed and said, "That is no big deal, I've made bigger things than that!"
+He picked up some clay to make the pot when Brahma stopped him.
 "Put that down, please.
 That clay wasn't made by you.
-Shouldn't you be making your own clay if you are the creator?"
+Shouldn't you be making your own clay if you are a creator?!"
 The perplexed man had no answer.
-Brahmā replied, "I thought so.
-Time for me to get back to work, guess I can't retire quite yet." :-).
+Brahma replied, "I thought so.
+Time for me to get back to work, guess I can't retire quite yet!" :-)

 There may be skilled sculptors who can make the most beautiful lotuses even from gold.
-But only the four-faced Brahmā knows the secret of putting fragrance in the flowers!
+But only the four-faced Brahma knows the secret of putting fragrance in the flowers!
 Only he has the skill to breathe life into them!
 He is the only one who can provide the material necessary for making them as well!!

 pada vigrahaH: